Bundu Khan

-Bundu Khan (1880 - 1955) was a Pakistani musical instrument sarangi player.
+Bundu Khan (1880 - 13 January 1955) was a Pakistani sarangi player.

 Early life and career

-Bundu Khan was born in Delhi before partition in a family of musicians.
-He received his early training in sarangi from his father Ali Jan Khan starting at 8 years of age, and later from his uncle Mamman Khan, a veteran Sarangi and Sursagar player who belonged to the Patiala gharana (House of Patiala) of classical musicians.
+Khan was born in Delhi, prior to the partition of India, into a family of musicians.
+He received early training in the sarangi from his father, Ali Jan Khan, starting at age eight, and later from his uncle Mamman Khan, a veteran sarangi and sursagar player who belonged to the Patiala gharana (House of Patiala) of classical musicians.

-Bundu Khan played the sarangi from All India Radio, Delhi Station, when it first started broadcasting in 1935.
-He served the princely court of Indore for 27 years as a court-musician.
+Khan played the sarangi on All India Radio, Delhi Station, when broadcasting first started in 1935.
+He served the princely court of Indore for 27 years as a court musician.
 He studied Sanskrit in order to have access to the classical music of ancient India.
-He introduced what is known as Meendh Soot Ki Sargam in which the musician, in the midst of recurring melody, shifts from one note to another.
-He had mastered more than 500 Ragas.
-"He had great mastery over Raga system, Taan-palta, various traditional compositions - especially Ragas such as Malkauns, Malhar, Bhairav."
+He introduced what is known as Meendh Soot Ki Sargam, in which the musician, in the midst of recurring melody, shifts from one note to another.
+He had mastered over 500 ragas and "had great mastery over [the] Raga system, Taan-palta, [and] various traditional compositions - especially Ragas such as Malkauns, Malhar, Bhairav."

-"Bundu Khan's sarangi was smaller in size than the usual one, with some metal strings instead of gut strings and so it sounded much different."
+Khan played a sarangi that was a smaller size than the standard, with some metal strings instead of gut strings for a different sound.

-Bundu Khan was also a musical theorist or a musicologist.
-His book on music, Jauhar-i-Mausiqi in Urdu, known as Sangeet Vivek Darpan in Hindi, was published simultaneously in Urdu and Hindi in June 1934.
+He was also a musical theorist, or musicologist.
+His book on music, titled Jauhar-i-Mausiqi in Urdu and known as Sangeet Vivek Darpan in Hindi, was published simultaneously in both languages in June 1934.

 Death and legacy

-After partition he migrated to Pakistan and lived in Karachi until his death on 13 January 1955.
-"After migrating to Pakistan after the independence of Pakistan in 1947, Khan continued to play the sarangi from all the radio stations of Pakistan until his death in 1955.
-His sons Umrao Bundu Khan and Bulund Iqbal Khan have continued his musical tradition.
+Following the Pakistan Movement and the partition of India in 1947, Khan migrated to Pakistan and lived in Karachi, continuing to play the sarangi from "all the radio stations of Pakistan" until his death on 13 January 1955.
+He had two sons, Umrao Bundu Khan and Bulund Iqbal Khan, who continued on his musical tradition.